harrytruman/logstash-vmware/README.md

 logstash-vmware
 ===============

-Logstash configs and filters for handling ESXi and vSphere 5.1+ messages.
+Logstash configs and filters for handling ESX and vSphere 5.1+ messages.

 ## Files